tcler/tcler.github.io/_posts/2024-05-29-try-out-jira-cli-tools.md

 ?
 Link to Jira server: https://issues.redhat.com
 ?
 Login username: J*******Yin
 ?
 Default project: RHEL
 ?
-Default board: All RHEL
+Default board: All RHEL   #Note: if can not find your BoardName, use any one instead, and

 #Then edit ~/.config/.jira/.config.yml, change the board.id	to your real scrum/sprint board id;
   because now the --board option does not work well.